 Kumquat Trees and Tet in Hoi An

 You won’t get far without seeing a kumquat tree around Hoi An during the Tet period.
-Almost every home has it’s own potted tree outside it’s front door, some have many.
-Groups of kumquat trees huddle on pavements silenly waiting to be sold.
+Almost every home has its own potted tree outside the front door.
+Some homes and businesses have many.
+Groups of kumquat trees huddle on pavements silently waiting to be sold.
 Kumquats wiz by on the back of scooters, precariously balanced, or travel more sedately in motorbike-drawn hand carts.
 Double decker livestock lorries are stuffed with trees, fruit bursting through the slats on all sides.
 Our kumquat tree has arrived and we’re very pleased with it.
 Our landlady tells us that the luckiest trees have flowers and fruit.
 Ours does and it smells like a dream.

 This morning I’ve been Googling, and discovered that there are actually many kumquat festivals around the world.
 We consider ourselves very lucky to be involved in this Kumquat festival in Vietnam.
 It’s kumquat-tastic.
 More to come on kumquats and Tet ( Vietnamese lunar new year) it’s coming soon and our diminutive orange friends are big players in the celebrations.

-Around town there are wall to wall flowers, fruits and everyone is going crazy with the shopping.
+Tet makes Hoi An even more beautiful than usual.
+Around town there are wall to wall flowers, fruits and everyone is going crazy with their shopping.
 Shops and restaurants will close down for several days over Tet so we’re stocking up on noodles at the market.
 More to come on Tet and Living in Hoi An soon!
 Back to our Vietnam travel guide here.